 When you add the gadget in edit view, it displays an area divided into five data of the selected page’s analytics: Page views, Unique page views, Average time, Bounce rate, and Exit rate.
 When nothing else is defined, the All Sessions built-in appears by default.

 Select the gadget options and set up the gadget by selecting the following menu options:

-- Display Settings.
-Manage appearance of the graphs, and number of items in the list.
+- Display Settings – Manage the appearance of the graphs and the number of items in the list.

-- Segments enable editors to select any built-in or custom segment, the analytics are filtered according to the selected segment.
-The gadget added to dashboard or edit view uses the same segment filter.
+- Segments – Enable editors to select any built-in or custom segment, the analytics are filtered according to the selected segment.
+The gadget added to the dashboard or edit view uses the same segment filter.
 Advanced Segments from Google Analytics are segments that you can define under “Advanced Segments” in the Google Analytics interface.

-- Summary.
-A short summary for the selected date range and segment.
+- Summary – A short summary of the selected date range and segment.
 This panel can be turned off from Graphs & Lists.

 Account & Profile

 Control the Google accounts and websites for retrieving the statistics and displaying them in the gadget.

 - Account – Select your personal Google Analytics user account.
 You can also select a shared user that is configured from the administration interface.